-- 6.4) A school coach or administrator shall attend a mandatory draw/seed meeting for each sport.
-The specific dates for each sport's draw/seed meeting dates during the upcoming school year are listed below.
-Common tournament draw/seed procedures shall be used as approved by the Board of Directors and listed within each sport's tournament regulations (District Athletic Boards shall determine placement of teams on brackets).
-District Athletic Boards will provide schools with seeding information, will notify schools of the exact locations and times of the meetings and will notify schools in what sports the meetings will not be conducted. - 6.4.1) Schools that fail to send a coach or administrator to a mandatory draw/seed meeting and/or fail to seed as instructed will be fined \$150 by the Commissioner's Office for each offense.
-See the specific tournament regulations for additional procedures and/ or penalties. - 6.5) Schools that fail to participate in a tournament (individual or team) after indicating that they will enter a tournament may be ineligible to participate in that particular sport's OHSAA-sponsored tournament the following year.
-Additional penalties may include: 1.) a fine of \$150 issued by the Commissioner's Office; 2.) payment of officials' fees for the missed contests; 3.) payment of the opponent's travel expenses for the missed contests, and 4.) additional penalties as deemed appropriate by the Commissioner in collaboration with the respective District Athletic Board as appropriate.
+- 6.3) All schools that enter the OHSAA tournaments shall complete all tournament and souvenir program forms (roster, pass lists, schedule, submission of team photo, etc.) as directed. - 6.4) A school coach, administrator or authorized school representative shall attend a mandatory draw/seed meeting for each sport for which a meeting is held.
+District Athletic Boards will provide schools with seeding information, will notify schools of the exact locations and times of the meetings and will notify schools in what sports the meetings will not be conducted.
+The specific dates for each sport's draw/seed meeting dates during the upcoming school year are listed later in Regulation 6.
+Common tournament draw/seed procedures shall be used as approved by the Board of Directors and listed within each sport's tournament regulations. - 6.4.1) Schools that fail to send a coach, administrator or authorized school representative to a mandatory draw/seed meeting and/or fail to seed as instructed will be assessed a monetary penalty for each offense as shown later in Regulation 6.
+See the specific tournament regulations for additional procedures and/or penalties. - 6.5) Schools that fail to participate in a tournament (individual or team) after indicating that they will enter a tournament may be ineligible to participate in that particular sport's OHSAA-sponsored tournament the following year. - Additional penalties may be assessed and may include: 1.) a monetary fine issued by the OHSAA Office; 2.) payment of officials' fees for the missed contests; 3.) payment of the opponent's travel expenses for the missed contests, and 4.) additional penalties as deemed appropriate by the Executive Director in collaboration with the respective District Athletic Board.
 See General Sports Regulation 16.4 for additional information on "Failure to Appear."
-The penalties rendered by the Commissioner's Office may be appealed to the Board of Directors.
+The penalties rendered by the OHSAA Office may be appealed. - 6.6) Tournament fines and penalties shall be assessed by the OHSAA Office.
+District Athletic Boards do not have authority to determine or set fines.
+All fines shall be uniform across all sports of the OHSAA. - 6.6.1) Fines and penalties are adopted and designed to: 1.) mitigate unnecessary costs in conducting a tournament when a school team does not attend according to the schedule adopted by the Executive Director, and 2.) provide a financial disincentive from a school making a decision to not participate in the OHSAA tournament. - 6.6.2) All violations of General Sports Regulation 6 for a sectional or district tournament shall be communicated to the OHSAA Office.
+The OHSAA Office and the District Athletic Board shall coordinate the entry and withdrawal of teams and individuals from the tournament.